-If you like history and diving, this is a must visit if you are in the Murcia area of Spain!
-The ARQVA or Museo Nacional de Arqueología Subacuática offers treasures found underwater from up to 2500 years ago!
-From amulets of the Roman world to golden snuff boxes... explore it!
+Do you like history and diving?
+Than this is a must visit when you are in the Murcia area of Spain.
+The ARQVA or Museo Nacional de Arqueología Subacuática offers treasures found underwater from up to 2500 years ago.
+From amulets of the Roman world to golden snuff boxes... explore it all.

 Arguably this is one of the best dive areas of Europe, for sure the best of Spain.
 This spot has wrecks, deep drop offs, exciting underwater pinnacles and large quantities of fish and mammals including Mola Mola's.
 Islas Hormigas marine park, or the Cabo de Palos / La Manga area in Murcia, has it all.

 Do you think you know something about corals?
 Test your knowledge and impress your dive buddies!
-No need for scientific names, easy and fun!
+No need for scientific names, this quiz is easy and fun!

-Looking for something dive related to give a women?
+Looking for something dive-related to give a woman?
 Twenty-five ideas for when diving, at home and to share the love for SCUBA diving.
 Find Birthday presents, Christmas gifts or something to thank that special person!

-Switching from dive organization can be very beneficial for a dive instructor or dive center.
+Switching dive organizations can be very beneficial for a dive instructor or dive center.
 It can bring challenges that may work out great or the other way around.
 The story of a crossover of a dive center explained!

 How deep is the ocean?
 How deep can light penetrate in the ocean?
 How deep has a human ever been in the ocean?
 Can you guess the right depths of these and other questions in this quiz?